Salary Information

 EEOC, E-VERIFY, BACKGROUND CHECK STATEMENTS: Trenholm State Community College is an equal opportunity employer.
 It is the official policy of the Alabama Community College System that no person shall, on the grounds of race, color, disability, gender, religion, creed, national origin, or age, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program, activity, or employment.
 Trenholm State Community College will make reasonable accommodations for qualified disabled applicants or employees.

 Trenholm State Community College reserves the right to withdraw this job announcement at any time prior to the awarding.
 More than one position in the same job classification may be filled by the applicants for this position should another vacancy occur during the search process.
-Any offer of employment is contingent upon a satisfactory criminal background investigation.
+Any offer of employment is contingent upon the completion of a satisfactory criminal background investigation.
 The applicant will be responsible for the cost of the criminal background investigation.

 This employer participates in E-Verify.